 Microsoft claims that the processes initiated through Startup Boost are low-priority processes and won’t impact the overall functioning of the system.
 Such processes have a negligible impact on device resource usage.
 However, we can only tell once users start using the process and give feedback regarding the same.

-How to manage the Startup Boost feature in Edge?
+How to enable Startup Boost feature in Edge?

 To manage the Startup Boost feature, open this address in the address bar: